samuelkassa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates a new local variable with name BEST and and value School
+Create a script that creates a new global variable with BEST as its naem and School as its value.